madmaxk56/Uniden/README.md

 Hello!

 I have been working on a pet project for some time now.
 As a scanner buff here in Wisconsin, I decided to build on my Favorites List so that encompasses all Police/Fire/EMS frequencies in this state and sort them out into a nicer format with some added benefits rather than using the default database.
 Here's what this Favorites List is all about.
-Also See FINAL NOTE at the bottom.
+See FINAL NOTES for some assistnace if you plan to upload.

 What’s Included:
 1. All conventional frequencies for Police/Fire/EMS for all counties in Wisconsin.